Midnight-Hackathon/nite_rank/README.md

-# Aseryx - Zero-Knowledge Fitness Tracking on Midnight Network
+# Zero-Knowledge wearable Tracking on Midnight Network

-**Repository:** faulknerpearce/midnight
-**Application:** Aseryx

-A privacy-preserving fitness tracking application built on the Midnight Network using zero-knowledge proofs.
+A privacy-preserving wearable tracking application built on the Midnight Network using zero-knowledge proofs.
 Users can prove they completed runs meeting specific criteria (distance ≥ 5km, duration ≤ 20 minutes) without revealing their actual distance or duration values.

-## What is Aseryx?

-Aseryx enables fitness enthusiasts to:
 - **Register** as verified users on the Midnight blockchain
 - **Submit zero-knowledge proofs** of completed runs that meet criteria
 - **Maintain privacy** - exact distance/duration remains hidden